Xingtao/FFdynamic/README.md

 **Interactive Live** (ial for short) is an application based on FFdynamic.
 Ial does multiple video and audio input mixing, then streams it out.
 It could be run on phones or cloud servers.

-**Interactive Live** gives flexiable control over the mixing process (dynamical layout change, backgroup picture change, mute/unmute, etc..), shown in the Following gifs:
+**ial** gives flexiable control over the mixing process (dynamical layout change, backgroup picture change, mute/unmute, etc..), shown in the following gif:

 ![Layout auto change or set as request](asset/layoutChange.gif)
 #### *Layout auto change or set to certain pattern during mixing by request*